Lindsay Taylor & Brian Nelson

 1:00pm - Shuttle pick up at Santa Fe Botanical Garden

-1:45pm - Arrival at our house - explore and grab a cocktail
+1:45pm - Arrival at our house - explore and make yourself a cocktail

 2:30pm - Ceremony in the meadow